-Due to the limited access to the subsurface, modeling or so-called numerical experiments on different realization of natural fractures distibutions, which have the same overall statistical properties measured in the outcrops, could be a reasonable tool to predict potential pathways for fracturing fluid in the subsurface or correlating bottomhole pressure changes.
+Due to the limited access to the subsurface, modeling or so-called numerical experiments on different realizations of natural fractures, which have the same overall statistical properties measured in outcrops, could be a reasonable tool to predict potential pathways for fracturing fluid flow in the subsurface or correlate bottomhole pressure changes.
 Xu et al. (2010) tried to address this issue by proposing a semi-analytical pseudo 3-D fracturing simulator to simulate the growth of hydraulic fracture networks (HFN) in the grid of equally-spaced natural fractures.
-The wiremesh model assumes a growing symmetric elliptical front for the development of induced fracture network.
-However, spatial and temporal distributions of microseismic events mapped during many hydraulic treatments reveal asymmetric and preferential direction.
-Presence of major or pre-existing natural fractures and their orientation could play a key role in the development of fracture networks in different directions.
+Their wiremesh model assumed a growing symmetric elliptical front for the development of induced fracture network.
+However, spatial and temporal distributions of microseismic events mapped during many fracturing treatments had revealed asymmetric and preferential direction for fracture propagation.
+The presence of major or preexisting natural fractures and their orientation could play a key role in the development of fracture networks in different directions.
 Fluid pressure and injection rate have been used for a long time to estimate fracture geometries.
 However, due to the complex geometry of induced fracture networks, these methods are not applicable in reservoirs with pre-existing natural fractures.
 To fill this gap, a set of realizations of mathematically equivalent fracture networks are developed here to represent the geometry of natural fracture network.
-In developing the equivalent networks, the assumptions of presence of perpendicular fracture sets and their alignment with the principal in situ stresses are relaxed.
-HFN realizations are not only constrained by the injection rate and the total mass of injected fluid, but also relate to temporal and spatial distribution of mapped microseismic events to honor the measured bottom hole treatment pressure.
-Integration of microseismic events into the analysis requires a sophisticated filtering to reduce the interference of microseismic events that are not generated along the hydraulically induced fractures.
-For instance, some of these events might have been induced by the reactivation of the fractures in the vicinity of stimulated zone.
+In developing the equivalent networks, the assumptions of having perpendicular fracture sets and their alignment with the principal in situ stresses are relaxed.
+HFN realizations are not only constrained by the injection rate and the total mass of injected fluid, but also relate to temporal and spatial distribution of mapped microseismic events to honor the measured bottomhole treatment pressure.
+Integrating microseismic events into the analysis requires a sophisticated filtering process to reduce the interference of microseismic events that are not generated along the hydraulically induced fractures.
+For instance, some of these events might have been induced by the reactivation of fractures in the vicinity of stimulated zone.
 This mathematical model incorporates treatment pressure, injection rate, general characteristic of natural fractures, and formation mechanical properties to obtain HFN geometrical parameters.
 The proposed methodology is utilized in a multi-stage stimulation exercises in Barnett Shale wells.
 Simulated HFN using this technique is compared with the HFN produced using Xu et al. (2010) technique.
 Production data forecasted based on these fracture networks is compared at the end as the validation for the proposed technique.
 We show how location of mapped microseismic events may serve as a useful piece of data in combination with pressure analysis in predicting the geometry of the hydraulically-induced fracture network.